North Korea accused of violating armistice by pursuing defecting soldier

 - The soldier crossed the heavily fortified DMZ last week

-(CNN)North Korea stands accused of violating the armistice agreement between North and South Korea, after North Korean soldiers fired across the military demarcation line (MDL) that divides the two countries in pursuit of a defector last week.
+(CNN)North Korea stands accused of violating the armistice agreement between North and South Korea, after North Korean soldiers fired across the line that divides the two countries in pursuit of a defector last week.

-The United Nations Command in South Korea played dramatic security footage of the soldier's brazen defection across the heavily fortified demilitarized zone (DMZ) at a news conference in Seoul Wednesday.
+The United Nations Command in South Korea played dramatic security footage of the soldier's brazen defection across the heavily fortified demilitarized zone (DMZ) at a news conference on Wednesday.
 It showed the soldier running across the border as North Korean soldiers shot at him and officers later crawling to rescue him.

-As well as firing across the border, one North Korea soldier crossed the MDL -- another violation of the armistice that paused the Korean War in 1953, said Col. Chad Carroll, US Forces Korea Public Affairs Director Col. A peace treaty formally ending the war has never been signed.
+As well as firing across the border, one North Korea soldier crossed the military demarcation line (MDL) -- another violation of the armistice that paused the Korean War in 1953, said Col. Chad Carroll, US Forces Korea public affairs director.
+A peace treaty formally ending the war has never been signed.

 Carroll said that the UN Command had notified the North Korean People's Army of the violations via regular communication channels and had requested a meeting.
 The soldier is the third member of the North Korean armed forces to defect this year.

 According to information released by officials last week, the soldier drove a vehicle near the military demarcation line and then "exited the vehicle and continued fleeing south across the line as he was fired upon by other soldiers from North Korea."